Updated on: October 1, 2024

 Total Password focuses on delivering strong security features in an easy-to-use interface, making password management easy for Android users with features like:

-That said, Total Password lacks password sharing and has difficulties with data import from other password managers, which I found to be slight drawbacks — especially compared to competing brands like LastPass.
+That said, Total Password lacks password sharing, and I had difficulties importing data from other password managers, which I found to be significant drawbacks — especially compared to competing brands like 1Password.

 Total Password’s mobile app and browser extensions are intuitive and user-friendly.
 However, in terms of utility, it could benefit from a web-based dashboard similar to what most competitors offer — especially if you’re planning on using Total Password on your PC in addition to your Android.